Cargo Theft Economics

 • Insider risk controls — rotation, dual-authority workflows, exception monitoring on OS&D variance

-• Vendor governance — clear standards for cleaning, maintenance, IT, refrigeration contractors
+• Real ownership of your vendors — clear standards for cleaning, maintenance, IT, refrigeration contractors

-• Insurance posture documentation that supports better renewal pricing
+• Insurance documentation that gets your premium down at renewal

-Each of those components is independently valuable.
-The compounding effect of having all of them operating in concert as a single program is what drives the 30–60% incident frequency reduction — and the corresponding cascade of savings across all six cost categories above.
+Each piece is valuable on its own.
+The compounding effect — running all of them under one program — is what drives the 30–60% drop in incidents and the cascading savings across all six cost categories above.

 Next step

-If you want to see what a cargo theft incident would actually cost your fleet — and what your first 90 days of incident frequency reduction could deliver — Fleet Security Group offers a free Fleet Vulnerability Assessment for qualified fleets. $25,000 value.
-Five business days from form submission to written report.
-Use the form below.
+Want to see what a cargo theft would actually cost your fleet — and what 90 days of incident reduction could return?
+We do a free Fleet Vulnerability Assessment for qualified fleets. $25K of consulting work, $0 to you.
+Five business days from intake call to written report.
+If we can't surface $50K of avoided losses in your first year, we'll refer you to a firm built for your size operation.
+We accept 8 fleets a month — five spots left.

 Frequently Asked Questions